Last Updated: July 1, 2024

 United States of America

-Ann Coulter is an American conservative social and political commentator, writer, syndicated columnist and lawyer who has a net worth of $10 million.
-She is a controversial figure in some circles, priding herself on making liberal stomachs turn.
+Ann Coulter is an American conservative social and political commentator, writer, syndicated columnist, and lawyer who has a net worth of $10 million.
+Ann Coulter is a controversial figure in some circles, priding herself on making liberal stomachs turn.

 Early Life

-Ann Hart Coulter was born in New York City on December 8, 1961.
-Her father, John Vincent Coulter, was from Albany, New York, and her mother, Nell Husbands Coulter (née Martin), was born Paducah, Kentucky.
-Her father served as an FBI agent.
+Ann Hart Coulter was born on December 8, 1961, in New York City.
+Her father, John Vincent Coulter, was from Albany, New York, and her mother, Nell Husbands Coulter (née Martin), was born in Paducah, Kentucky.
+Ann's father served as an FBI agent.
 She was raised in New Canaan, Connecticut, along with her two older brothers, James and John.

 After graduating from New Canaan High School in 1980, Coulter continued her education at Cornell University.
-While in college, she was a member of the Delta Gamma national sorority, and also helped found "The Cornell Review", an independent student-published newspaper that is now one of the leading conservative college publications in the US.
-She received a BA degree in History from Cornell in 1984, and went on to get a Juris Doctor degree from the University of Michigan Law School in 1988.
-At Michigan, Coulter was the editor of the "Michigan Law Review", and she also received training from the National Journalism Center.
+While in college, she was a member of the Delta Gamma national sorority and also helped found "The Cornell Review," an independent student-published newspaper that is now one of the leading conservative college publications in the U.S. Ann earned a B.A. degree in History from Cornell in 1984 and a Juris Doctor degree from the University of Michigan Law School in 1988.
+At Michigan, Coulter was the editor of the "Michigan Law Review," and she also received training from the National Journalism Center.

 Early Career

 Following law school, Coulter clerked for Judge Pasco Bowman II of the United States Court of Appeals for the Eighth Circuit in Kansas City, Missouri.
-She then briefly worked in private practice in New York City, before going to work for the United States Senate Judiciary Committee in 1994.
-While there, Coulter helped handle crime and immigration issues for Senator Spencer Abraham of Michigan.
-She also helped to craft legislation, and then became a litigator for the Center of Individual Rights.
+She then briefly worked in private practice in New York City before going to work for the United States Senate Judiciary Committee in 1994.
+While there, Ann helped handle crime and immigration issues for Senator Spencer Abraham of Michigan.
+She also helped to craft legislation and then became a litigator for the Center of Individual Rights.

 Media Success

-Additionally, Coulter has appeared in three films, all of them released in 2004.
-The first, "Feeding the Beast", was a made-for-television documentary covering the "24-Hour News Revolution".
-The second film, "FahrenHYPE 9/11", was a direct-to-video documentary rebutting the documentary "Fahrenheit 911" by Michael Moore.
-The third film, "Is It True What They Say About Ann?", was a documentary on Coulter featuring clips of her interviews and speeches.
+Additionally, Coulter has appeared in three films, all of which were released in 2004.
+The first, "Feeding the Beast," was a made-for-television documentary covering the "24-Hour News Revolution."
+The second film, "FahrenHYPE 9/11," was a direct-to-video documentary rebutting the documentary "Fahrenheit 911" by Michael Moore.
+The third film, "Is It True What They Say About Ann?," was a documentary on Coulter featuring clips of her interviews and speeches.

 Books